 Prevention and Relief of Navicular Problems

-In the previous articles, "Heel Height; The Deciding Factor" and "Boots and Pads; A Breakthrough in Healing" we discussed the importance of trimming to achieve correct heel-first impact and frog stimulation, and beneficial shortcuts to frog development we can reap from boot and pad use.
+In the previous articles, "Heel Height – the Deciding Factor" and "Boots and Pads – a Breakthrough in Healing" we discussed the importance of trimming to achieve correct heel-first impact and thus frog stimulation and beneficial shortcuts to frog development we can reap from boot and pad use.

 In this article, we’ll discuss frog trimming and management.
 Many horses are stuck in a pattern they can't easily escape.
-The frogs are too weak, infected with fungus and have a lack the callusing necessary to be the natural, front-line impact zone nature intended.
-If the frog is too sensitive to impact the ground, the lack of stimulation reduces growth and makes callusing and development impossible; thus a “wheel-spinning” vicious cycle for hoof managers.
-While thoughtful heel trimming and the use of padded insoles in hoof boots help break this pattern, the proper trimming and management of the frog itself is critical.
+The frogs are too weak, infected with fungus and lack the callusing necessary to be the natural, front-line impact zone nature intended.
+If the frog is too sensitive to impact the ground, the lack of stimulation reduces growth and makes callusing and digital cushion development impossible, thus it is a “wheel-spinning” vicious cycle for hoof managers.
+While thoughtful heel height trimming and the use of hoof boots with padded insoles help break this pattern, the proper trimming and management of the frog itself is critical.

 An often overlooked, but very important factor is the diet of the horse.
 The most common reason diabetic humans are hospitalized is foot pathology.
-Number two; altered skin wound healing.
+Number two is diminished skin wound healing.
 A key feature of any metabolic stress is a shutdown of nutrition to the extremities.
 High insulin levels increase keratin growth.
 High glucose levels decrease keratin growth (skin, hair, hoof, laminae, sole and frog).
 Unnatural, high sugar/starch diets can have the same devastating effect to the frogs that we see in the horses' laminae.
 Read http://www.hoofrehab.com/LaminitisUpdate.html.

 That said, from a physical standpoint, constant pressure and release stimulation is the real hero with any frog improvement.
 Everything we do with trimming, pads and living terrain should focus on this.
 Every time you trim a frog, you should consider these four things the trim may be accomplishing: